-Under the PPH, a patent applicant may request accelerated examination by MyIPO based on favourable examination results of a corresponding JP, EP, CN or PCT application (reference application) by the JPO, EPO or SIPO (first Patent Office).
+Under the PPH, a patent applicant may request accelerated examination by MyIPO based on favourable examination results of a corresponding JP, EP, CN, KR or PCT application (reference application) by the JPO, EPO, CNIPA or KIPO (first Patent Office).

 In order to qualify for processing under the PPH, the following conditions must be met:

 - The Malaysian application and the reference application must correspond (priority relationship or common PCT application).

-- One or more claims of the reference application have been indicated as allowable by the first Patent Office, either in a JP, EP or CN application or in the first Patent Office’s capacity as a Search or Examination Authority under the PCT.
+- One or more claims of the reference application have been indicated as allowable by the first Patent Office, either in a JP, EP, CN or KR application or in the first Patent Office’s capacity as a Search or Examination Authority under the PCT.

 - The claims presented in the Malaysian application for examination sufficiently correspond to such allowed claims.

 - Normal examination has been requested (previously or with PPH request).

 - If the examination request was filed previously, examination has not yet started.

 The following needs to be provided for submission when requesting PPH: